Panama calls in U.N. to inspect North Korean arms ship

-PANAMA CITY Panama said on Wednesday it had called in the United Nations Security Council to investigate a North Korean ship caught smuggling arms from Cuba, piling more pressure on Pyongyang over a possible breach of U.N. sanctions.
+PANAMA CITY Panama said on Wednesday it had called on the U.N.
+Security Council to investigate a North Korean ship caught smuggling arms from Cuba, piling more pressure on Pyongyang over a possible breach of U.N. sanctions.

-Five U.N. investigators, including one from the Security Council, are expected to arrive at the end of July once the ship, the Chong Chon Gang, has been unloaded, said Demetrio Olaciregui, a spokesman for Panama's Foreign Ministry.
+Five U.N. investigators, including one from the Security Council, are expected to arrive around the beginning of August once the ship, the Chong Chon Gang, has been unloaded, Panamanian government officials said.

-The North Korean government urged Panama to release the ship and its 35-strong crew, who were detained for questioning.
+The North Korean government urged Panama to release the ship and its crew, who were detained and are in the process of being charged for failing to declare the arms on board.

 The incident has not derailed U.S.-Cuban talks on migration, which went ahead as scheduled on Wednesday, but U.S. officials said Washington would raise the issue of the ship with Cuba very soon.
 One senior U.S. lawmaker called the matter a "grave violation of international treaties."